Zatrex12345/Shadow-Practice/README.md

 > [!IMPORTANT]
 > This resource works the best on 1.8.8.
-> This project is now abandoned (for one month only).
+> This project is now abandoned.

 # Usage
 - You're are to follow everything under the "LICENSE" file